Nicole Boivin

-Nicole Lise Boivin is an archaeologist and former director of the Max Planck Institute for the Science of Human History.
+Nicole Lise Boivin is a Canadian archaeologist and former director of the Max Planck Institute for the Science of Human History.
 She is currently Honorary Professor in the School of Social Science at the University of Queensland.

 Education and career

 Boivin has a BSc in cellular, molecular and microbial biology from the University of Calgary (1992), and an MPhil (1996) and PhD (2001) in archaeology from the University of Cambridge.
 Following her PhD she held a Fyssen Foundation postdoctoral research fellowship at Université de Paris X and CNRS in 2005, and a research fellowship at the Leverhulme Centre for Human Evolutionary Studies in Cambridge (2006–2008).
 This was followed by a senior research fellowship at the University of Oxford.
 She also held a senior research fellowship at Jesus College.
 She joined the Max Planck Institute for the Science of Human History as director of the Department of Archaeology in July 2016.